rspamd/rspamd/doc/modules/antivirus.md

     #max_size = 20000000;
     # symbol to add (add it to metric if you want non-zero weight)
     symbol = "CLAM_VIRUS";
-    # type of scanner: "clamav", "fprot" or "sophos"
+    # type of scanner: "clamav", "fprot", "sophos" or "savapi"
     type = "clamav";
+    # For "savapi" you must also specify the following variable
+    #product_id = 12345;
     # servers to query (if port is unspecified, scanner-specific default is used)
     # can be specified multiple times to pool servers
     # can be set to a path to a unix socket